 Her classmate, senior Minerva Munoz, said women bring a different perspective than men to the field of engineering.

 “Women think about different functions so whenever I’ve had team projects and I’m either the only one, or one of two women in a predominately male group, we’ve noticed that we think a little bit different,” she said.
 “We put more attention to details.”

 It’s those types of differences and talents that Angela Delgado looks for as manager of SCE’s University and Campus Relations team.
 She partners with various schools and organizations to target and recruit the best entry-level talent for the utility’s diverse workforce.

 “Women in Engineering is really focusing on a holistic approach,” she said.
 “They’re working with high school and junior high school students to feed more students into the major.
 They’re also working with current students on campus to ensure they stay through the program, and mentor and bring in female engineers from the profession to mentor them.”

 Since 2009, Edison International has given almost $45 million to education programs that help students excel in science, technology, engineering and math, the so-called STEM fields.
 As an energy company, SCE recognizes the skills needed for its future workforce.

-“Our philosophy of giving is that all people should have opportunities to do well,” said Tammy Tumbling, director of Community Investment and Philanthropy for SCE and its parent company Edison International.
+“Our philosophy of giving is that all people should have opportunities to do well,” said Tammy Tumbling, SCE director of Community Investment and Philanthropy.
 “We partner with educational institutions that promote the inclusion of minority, low-income and underrepresented students in the STEM fields.”

 Maria and Holli agree that seeing successful women in engineering not only enhances their personal and professional growth, but creates a network of opportunities.
 It also makes their dream of becoming engineers feel much more attainable.